2026 Crisis April 7, 2026 · Updated April 15, 2026

 About 60% of Canadian mortgage holders are renewing in 2025 and 2026.
 Most locked in at fixed rates between 1.5% and 2.5% during 2020 and 2021 when pandemic-era pricing was at historic lows.
 They are now renewing at 4.0%–5.5%, depending on term and lender.

-Even after seven rate cuts, the gap between the old rate and the renewal rate is enormous.
+Even after nine rate cuts, the gap between the old rate and the renewal rate is enormous.
 A homeowner who locked in at 1.89% in 2021 is not renewing at 1.89%.
 They are renewing at whatever the market offers in 2026, which for a five-year fixed is roughly 4.0%–4.8%.
+The overnight rate at 2.25% does not set that number — five-year bond yields and lender spreads do.

 Harpreet from Mississauga is renewing a $480,000 mortgage.
 He locked in at 1.89% five years ago.
 His payment was $2,010 per month.
 At a renewal rate of 4.5%, the payment jumps to $2,650.
 That is a $640 increase every month.